-A downloadable vignette for Windows, Mac OS X, Linux, and Android
+A downloadable vignette for Windows, macOS, and Linux

 "Salomé, Salomé, dance for me.
 I pray thee dance for me.
 I am sad to-night.
 Yes, I am passing sad to-night.
 When I came hither I slipped in blood, which is an evil omen; and I heard, I am sure I heard in the air a beating of wings, a beating of giant wings.
 I cannot tell what they mean ....
 I am sad to-night.
 Therefore dance for me.
 Dance for me, Salomé, I beseech you.
 If you dance for me you may ask of me what you will, and I will give it you, even unto the half of my kingdom."